neuledge/sort-key/README.md

 </p>
 <br>

-This library made for generating DynamoDB sort keys from multiple string parts as [recommended by AWS](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-sort-keys.html).
-It uses `#` as separator key and knows how to escape it when given on one of the key parts.
+Generating DynamoDB sort keys from multiple string parts as [recommended by AWS](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-sort-keys.html).
+It uses `#` as separator and knows how to escape it when given on one of the key parts.

 ```
 [country]#[region]#[state]#[county]#[city]#[neighborhood]